finance

 • After the recommendation of the sponsoring authority, the Empowered Authority can release the grant to an escrow account.

-• The Empowered Committee, lead financial institution, and Private Sector Company shall enter into a tripartite agreement as prescribed by Empowered Committee from time to time.
+• The Empowered Committee, leading financial institution, and Private Sector Company shall enter into a tripartite agreement as prescribed by Empowered Committee from time to time.

 A lead financial institution (refers to the financial institution funding the PPP projects) shall send regular monitoring and evaluation of projects for the disbursal of VGF and quarterly progress reports to the Empowered Committee.